For the Adherent of Pop Culture

 Didja Notice?

-The Prelude of this episode depicts the final volleys of the Battle of Serenity Valley in 2511, six years prior to when our saga proper begins.
+The Prelude of this episode depicts the final volleys of the Battle of Serenity Valley during the Unification War in 2511, six years prior to when our saga proper begins.

 At 1:37 on the DVD, Mal refers to the enemy as "those arrogant Khangs".
 Possibly "Khangs" is a reference to Du-Khang, the site of a protracted battle between the Alliance and the Independents as suggested in the later episode "The Message".

 At 1:55 on the DVD, we see several metallic drums in the trenches of the battle.
 One of them seems to be labeled "CREAPURE".
-To my knowledge, Creapure is a brand of creatine monohydrate, often used as a food supplement capable of building muscle mass and also increasing cognitive ability.
-Perhaps, the Independent Faction was feeding this to their troops to keep them strong and sharp in battle?
+To my knowledge, Creapure is a brand of creatine monohydrate, often used as a food supplement capable of building muscle mass and also increasing cognitive ability (see Creapure's website here).
+Perhaps the Independent Faction was feeding this to their troops to keep them strong and sharp in battle?

 Alliance Anti-aircraft gun Weyland-Yutani logo as seen in the Alien films